project-ncl/pnc/README.md

 Remote tests require enabling additional Maven profile `-Premote-tests`.

-In order to run remote and integration tests you have to specify remote services location and credentials by editing configuration file `common/src/main/resources/pnc-config.json` and use both profiles (`-Pcontainer-tests` and `-Premote-tests`)

-By default the configuration file uses env variables, you can set required variables (see file for list of them) instead of editing the file itself.

-If you want to use a different (external) config file location you can define a path to it with `-Dpnc-config-file=/path/to/pnc-config.json`.

 To run integration test you have to specify `install` phase by default.

 To use phase verify append property `-DuseTargetBuilds` (no value required) to use artifacts generated during package phase in target folder.